 Saturday, October 18, 2014

 When Apple introduced OS X Yosemite at WWDC 2014 they demoed a brand new and improved Spotlight.
 Everything about it I liked, but I was concerned about the Spotlight Suggestions and Bing Web Search features.
-Obviously to use those features your keystrokes have to be sent to a server somewhere and processed.
+To use those features your keystrokes have to be sent to a server somewhere and processed.
 I did not want that.
 I quickly remembered what happened when Canonical released Dash in Ubuntu.
 At the very least, Apple needed to offer a way to turn this functionality off.

 Luckily, they do.